Foxtel: Mobile Foxtel

 Launched in late 2006 to coincide with Telstra's NextG 3G mobile phone network, Mobile Foxtel (previously Foxtel By Mobile) offers 33 standard channels of programming for a small subscription fee, optimised for mobile devices. the channels on the service were: Sky News National, Your Money, CNN, Fox Sports News, Fox8, The Comedy Channel, MTV, E!
 Entertainment, Fashion TV, Discovery Mobile, Disney Channel, Eurosport, Union Extreme Sports, Cartoon Network, TV1, National Geographic, ABC, SBS One and Eurosportnews.

 With the exception of CNN, Fashion TV, Eurosportsnews, Eurosport, Fox News, BBC World News and Fox Sports News, which were direct simulcasts of the actual channel and Sky News channels which are taken from the Sky News Active service, all channels are pre-produced loops that do not directly correlate to the full scale satellite/cable channel.
 There were a limit of 200 minutes per month, with 15 minutes per session, may apply to the service, although this has not been strictly enforced.

 The service was discontinued on 27 July 2016.

 Foxtel on Xbox 360 and Internet TV

 Foxtel launched in November 2010 for the Xbox 360 games console, offering 38 channels, catch-up television and on-demand movie streaming.
 It requires both an Xbox Live Gold subscription and a Foxtel subscription.
 Samsung Smart TVs received the same service at no additional cost in July 2012.
 This has been replaced with Foxtel Now.

 Presto

 In 2014, Foxtel launched a movie streaming operation Presto, which was initially priced at $19.99, but was halved a few months later.
 Presto was spin-off a television streaming service with Seven West Media in early 2015.

-Foxtel announced the Presto service will be closed in January 2017, and customers moved to a Foxtel Now service.
+Foxtel announced the Presto service would be closed in January 2017, and customers moved to a Foxtel Now service.